topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/FreeRTOS Sensor User Guide.md

 ## 7.2 Infrared (IR) Sensor (Receiver)
 ---
-This example demonstrates how the TOPST VCP-G board uses an IR receiver sensor to detect signals from a remote control.
+This example demonstrates how the VCP-G board uses an IR receiver sensor to detect signals from a remote control.
 When an IR signal is received, the onboard logic turns on an LED connected to the breadboard.
-This confirms that the IR receiver module is correctly decoding incoming signals, and the VCP-G board is responding as expected.
+This confirms that the IR receiver module is correctly decoding incoming signals, and the VCP-G is responding as expected.
 The reception status is also printed to the serial monitor.
 </br></br>

 ### 7.2.1 Hardware Requirements
-- TOPST VCP-G Board (x1)
+- VCP-G Board (x1)
 - Breadboard (x1)
 - IR Receiver sensor (x1)
 - Arduino Remote (x1)